hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 User Machine Configuration Changes
 ----------------------------------

-If we remove Hail-minted tokens, the Hail python client needs a mechanism for requesting access tokens on behalf of the user.
+If we remove Hail-minted tokens, the Hail Python client needs a mechanism for requesting access tokens on behalf of the user.
 The way to do this is to have a Desktop OAuth2 client credential that lives on the user's machine that administers the OAuth2 flow and is later used to request tokens.